Primary muscles: Hips, glutes

-The fire hydrant targets the outer glutes, core and hips.
-This is a great exercise to tone and firm your butt and thighs, strengthen the hips and also to tighten your core.
-For a perkier back side, pair fire hydrants with donkey kicks.
+The fire hydrant targets the outer glutes, core, and hips.
+This is a great exercise to tone and firm your butt and thighs, strengthen the hips, and also tighten your core.
+For a perkier backside, pair fire hydrants with donkey kicks.

 To tone and tighten the buttocks start with 1 or 2 sets of 8 to 10 repetitions.
 Increase the number of sets and reps over time, until you’re able to complete 3 sets of 15 to 20 repetitions.
 If you’re looking for a bigger challenge, or if you want to build muscle mass, use ankle weights.

 To calculate the number of calories burned doing the fire hydrant, enter your weight and the duration of the exercise:

 The secret to burning calories and ultimately losing weight is to maximize the efficiency of your energy systems.
 This 20-Minute Metabolism …